Live Briefing Feb 20, 2026 · 4:00 PM Mountain Time

 This session introduces a different tool: a heavy-wall drip line that installs like the tubing you already use but runs continuously at roughly one percent of the water.
 At these ultra-low flow rates, capillarity overtakes gravity, wetting fronts become shallow and stable, and instantaneous GPM demand drops significantly.
 Pumps, canals, and electricity lines finally get a load off.

-If you’re an irrigation district, ADWR planner, water manager, conservation lead, agronomist, or Arizona grower facing peak-season volatility, this briefing is built for you.
+If you’re an irrigation district planner, water manager, conservation lead, agronomist, or grower facing peak-season volatility, this briefing is built for you.
 We walk through gravity bucket footage, source point solutions, discharge curves from 2-30 PSI, soil-moisture balance, and the early field math showing how ultra-low flow rates are primed for 2026 grant-funded pilots.

 Built for